Ehlers-Danlos Syndrome and hip replacement complications

 The strength of hip ligaments is your ability to hold your hip together

-Hip ligament strength and laxity is an obvious concern in hEDS.
-An editorial written in August 2020 in the medical journal Arthroscopy (5) wrote: “Hip instability continues to be a challenge in hip preservation.
+Hip ligament strength and laxity are obviously a concern in hEDS.
+An editorial written in August 2020 in the medical journal Arthroscopy (6) wrote: “Hip instability continues to be a challenge in hip preservation.
 Our understanding of the role of osseous anatomy, labral integrity, and soft-tissue stabilizers has increased dramatically over the past several decades.
-Connective-tissue disorders such as Ehlers-Danlos syndrome pose a significant challenge to the management of instability in all joints but particularly in the hip.
+Connective-tissue disorders such as Ehlers-Danlos Syndrome pose a significant challenge to the management of instability in all joints but particularly in the hip.
 Ligamentum teres tears have been found to be more common than previously thought, although their significance is still not well understood.
-In patients with both Ehlers-Danlos syndrome and ligamentum teres tears, reconstruction, and capsular plication result in moderate success, but not in all cases.”
+In patients with both Ehlers-Danlos Syndrome and ligamentum teres tears, reconstruction, and capsular plication result in moderate success, but not in all cases.”

 How do I know if I’m a good candidate for treatment?